rust-lang/style-team/team-policy.md

 The agenda should be prepared in advanced of each meeting by the facilitator with the assistance of the secretary and the lead.
 The lead is responsible for looking forward and adding agenda items such as new requests from other teams and users or new priorities and goals.
 The secretary is responsible for looking backwards and adding agenda items from existing work such as items from the backlog or policies that are due for review.
 The agenda proposal is then presented at the beginning of each meeting by the facilitator for the rest of the team to consent or object too.

+Consent not needed to add to items to the backlog, anybody is welcome to add items to the backlog, but consent needed to move from backlog to agenda (since agendas themselves require consent).
+An item being present on the backlog does not represent a commitment by the style team.

 #### Inform / Explore / Decide agenda item classification

 Agenda items are labeled according to their desired outcome.
 There are three possible outcomes for any given agenda item, inform, explore, or decide.
 Each of these outcomes builds upon the previous outcomes.
 In order to explore an item it must first be understood, and in order to make a decision one must both understand and explore the item first.
 Inform is used for things such as status updates, and usually involves first a report, followed by a round of clarifying questions.
 Explore is used for situations where one would like feedback on a potential issue or proposal, and usually involves reaction rounds.
 Decide is used when the team must reach a decision as a group, and it is usually achieved via a consensus round.